MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/write-progress-across-multiple-threads.md

 ### Running the processes

-This section runs the multi threaded processes and creates some of the output used to display progress.
+This section runs the multi-threaded processes and creates some of the output used to display progress.

 ```powershell